jtarchie/followthesnow/pages/index.erb.md

 ---
 title: List by countries
-description: List of countries that have ski resorts
+description: List of countries that have ski resorts.
 ---

 Our mission is to provide you with accurate and timely snowfall forecasts, so